edannenberg/kubler/README.md

 ## Adding Docker images

-Let's create a test image in our new namespace.
-If you chose a more sensible namespace name above replace `somename`
+Let's create a [Figlet](http://www.figlet.org/) test image in our new namespace.
+If you chose a more sensible namespace name above replace `testing` accordingly:
-accordingly:

 ```
- $ ./build.sh add image somename/figlet
+ $ ./kubler.sh new image testing/figlet

- --> Do you want to extend an existing image?
-Full image id (i.e. gentoobb/busybox) or scratch
+ --> Extend an existing image?
+Fully qualified image id (i.e. kubler/busybox) if yes or scratch
- Parent Image (scratch): gentoobb/glibc
+ Parent Image (scratch): kubler/glibc

- --> Successfully added somename/figlet image at ./dock/somename/images/figlet
+ --> Successfully added testing/figlet image at ./dock/testing/images/figlet
 ```

-We used `gentoobb/glibc` as parent image, or what you probably know as `FROM` in your `Dockerfiles`.
+We used `kubler/glibc` as parent image, or what you probably know as `FROM` in your `Dockerfiles`.
 The namespace now looks like this:

 ```
- $ tree dock/somename/
+ $ tree dock/testing/
- dock/somename/
+ dock/testing/
- |-- build.conf
+ |-- kubler.conf
  |-- images
  |   .-- figlet
  |       |-- build.conf